 Another Great Apartment in Centruum – Historic loft near Dam Square

-Another great option for a small group of friends or a family is this historic loft apartment in Amsterdam’s cool Centruum neighbourhood.
+Another great option for a small group of friends or a family is this historic loft apartment in Amsterdam’s cool Centruum neighbourhood where there’s room for 4 guests.
 You’re welcome to use the communal areas throughout the apartment, and the fully equipped kitchen is an opportunity to prepare your own meals and keep costs down.
 Once you’ve finished cooking, head upstairs to the roof terrace.
 It’s the ideal place to enjoy great food and great company, time it right and do it as the sun sets!

 Top Value Airbnb in Jordaan – Room in 1600s canal storehouse

 We’re rounding off our list of the best Airbnbs in Amsterdam with a truly awesome apartment in Jordaan – which is a hop, skip, and a jump from the Centruum area.
 If you have a full Amsterdam itinerary, this is the place you’ll want to stay at!
 Another private room to save you a little on costs, this place has a fully equipped kitchen and a pinball machine provides the entertainment.
 It’s a 420 friendly apartment, which will no doubt please many travellers to the Dam!